Mwajiduddin/Network-File-Shares-and-Permissions/README.md

 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/d9.png" />
 </p>

-Then go back to your Domain Controller VM, open ACCOUNTANTS in SECURITY GROUP, click on the "Members" tab, select "Add", type in your user in the box and click on "Check Names" and press OK.
+Go back to your Domain Controller VM, open ACCOUNTANTS in SECURITY GROUP, click on the "Members" tab, select "Add", type in your user in the box, click on "Check Names" and press OK.

 <p align="center">
 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/d10.png" />
 </p>

-Log out of the Client VM and log back in as the same user (remember from the previous tutorial that the password for the users is "Password1" when you try to log back in).
+Log out of the Client VM and log back in as the same user (remember from the previous tutorial that the password is "Password1" when you try to log back in).
 Go to the "accounting" folder location and you'll see that you can finally open the folder.
 Once you're done with this lab remember to delete your resource group in Azure.

 <p align="center">
 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/d11.png" />